goggledefogger/chatterbox-test/README.md

-# ⚡ Chatterbox Studio
+# Chatterbox Studio

-**Chatterbox Studio** is a high-performance, developer-friendly Streamlit interface for state-of-the-art open-source Text-to-Speech models.
+**Chatterbox Studio** is a Streamlit interface for open-source Text-to-Speech models.

 This project is powered by the **[Chatterbox](https://github.com/resemble-ai/chatterbox)** library by **[Resemble AI](https://resemble.ai)**.

-It provides an intuitive workspace to test, tweak, and integrate the Chatterbox family of models (Turbo, English, and Multilingual) with native support for paralinguistic tags and voice cloning.
+It provides a workspace to test and integrate the Chatterbox family of models (Turbo, English, and Multilingual) with support for paralinguistic tags and voice cloning.

-## 🚀 Key Features
+## Key Features

-- **Chatterbox-Turbo Native Support**: Effortlessly use paralinguistic tags like `[chuckle]`, `[sigh]`, and `[cough]`.
+- **Chatterbox-Turbo Support**: Use paralinguistic tags like `[chuckle]`, `[sigh]`, and `[cough]`.
-- **Granular Progress Tracking**: Real-time feedback during model loading and audio synthesis directly in the UI.
+- **Progress Tracking**: Functional feedback during model loading and audio synthesis directly in the UI.
-- **Hugging Face Integration**: Secure token input with real-time download progress.
+- **Hugging Face Integration**: Token input with real-time download progress.
-- **Voice Cloning**: Zero-shot cloning using standard WAV/MP3 reference audio.
+- **Voice Cloning**: Zero-shot cloning using WAV/MP3 reference audio.
-- **M1/M2/M3 Optimized**: Leveraging Metal Performance Shaders (MPS) for lightning-fast inference on Apple Silicon.
+- **Apple Silicon Support**: Uses Metal Performance Shaders (MPS) for inference on Mac.

 ---

-## 🛠️ Development Setup
+## Development Setup

-We recommend using [uv](https://github.com/astral-sh/uv) for fast, reliable package management.
+We recommend using [uv](https://github.com/astral-sh/uv) for package management.

 ### 1. Clone the repository
 ```bash